+MANAGEMENT AND MITIGATION EXAMPLES

+Customer

-• We have a strong culture of considering customers' perpectives and it is imperative that we deliver the right outcome for them.
+We have a strong culture of considering customers' perpectives and it is imperative that we deliver the right outcome for them.

+Distribution Management

-- An adequate selection of sales force is done with satisfactory sales capabilities, customer centricity in compliance with the regulatory framework, in order to distribute MUA's products effectively. - We make use of outside skilled cousultants in the fields of marketing, communication and advertising. - We have put in place a Corporate Social Responsibility (CSR) committee to look after all CSR related activities. - We have launched e-documents for insurance policies to be in line with our philosophy of reducing carbon footprint.
+An adequate selection of our sales force is done with satisfactory sales capabilities, customer centricity in compliance with the regulatory framework, in order to distribute MUA's products effectively.

+Brand & Marketing Communication

+We make use of outside skilled consultants in the fields of marketing, communication and advertising.

+Corporate Responsibility

+We have put in place a Corporate Social Responsibility (CSR) committee to look after all CSR related activities.

+Environment

+We have launched e-documents for insurance policies to be in line with our aim of reducing carbon footprint.